Next workshop Cutting features feels like loss and looks like design RSVP now

-3.1.1 - Why Sharing Early Creates Learning
+3.1.1 - Why Sharing Early Creates the Learning Your Build Needs

 Plan the early sharing plan: say who will see it, what they will see and what question their reaction needs to answer.